Young Naturalists Programs

 Each of the following age groups will have its own series of four daily programs and meet from 9:30 AM to 12:00 PM.
 The program is free but registration is required.
 You can Register Here!

 Four seasons of exciting outdoor science and nature investigations for 9 to 12 year-olds.
 Monthly sessions take place on Saturdays starting in October and continuing through June.
 Session topics include pond study, insects and spiders, birds and migration, owls, animal tracking, plant life, and maple syruping.
-Go here to view this years schedule and other information.
+Go here to view last years schedule and other information.

 Contact Rick Simek at (313) 583-6371 or firstname.lastname@example.org with any questions.